CookedSeafood/magician-staff/README.md

 ## Data Powered

-An item where `minecraft:custom_data.id` is "magician_staff:magician_staff" is considered as an magician staff.
+An item where `minecraft:custom_data.id` is "magician_staff:magician_staff" is considered as a magician staff.

 ### Give Command